 There were interesting lessons to be learned concerning the interpretation of statistics, and concerning the way in which the crisis was handled by the government machine.
 The science/statistics issue is considered in a separate note.
 This web page summarises and comments on the Phillips report on the Government's handling of the BSE crisis which was published in October 2000.

 See also a separate note which gives advice to officials on the preparation of advice to Ministers on risks to health and safety.
-And if you think it was ever easy to forecast the future number of cases of vCJD, you might like to try to look this note on vCJD statistics.

 The Inquiry's key conclusions that affect the civil service are:

 - In the years up to March 1996 most of those responsible for responding to the challenge posed by BSE emerge with credit.
 However, there were a number of shortcomings in the way things were done.

 - At the heart of the BSE story lie questions of how to handle hazard - a known hazard to cattle and an unknown hazard to humans.
 The Government took measures to address both hazards.
 They were sensible measures, but they were not always timely nor adequately implemented and enforced.

 - The Government was anxious to act in the best interests of human and animal health.
 To this end it sought and followed the advice of independent experts - sometimes when decisions could have been reached more swiftly and satisfactorily within government.

 - In dealing with BSE, it was not MAFF's policy to lean in favour of the agricultural producers to the detriment of the consumer.

 - At times officials showed a lack of rigour in considering how policy should be turned into practice, to the detriment of the efficacy of the measures taken.